iaifi/iaifi.github.io/internal-events.md

 * **Siddharth Mishra-Sharma, IAIFI Fellow**
     * **Friday, April 22, 2022 4:00-5:00pm**
     * *Flows for inference and interpretability: a Galactic Center Excess case study*
+    * Abstract: The source of the so-called Galactic Center Excess (GCE)---an excess of gamma-rays observed from the central regions of the Milky Way---remains an open question.
+Disentangling the various possibilities, such as annihilating dark matter and astrophysical point sources, is a challenging modeling and inference task.
+I will describe some recent attempts at making progress in this direction by leveraging neural simulation-based inference techniques.
+Time permitting, I will describe some ongoing work using generative modeling as a test of robustness of neural network-based inference methods in the context of the GCE.

 *Note: The April 22 seminar will be hybrid at the Harvard Science Center and will begin at a later than usual time.*